max-carter-math/max-carter-math.github.io/index.md

 </table>

-I am a research student at the University of Newcastle in Australia currently completing my Master's degree in mathematics.
+I am a research student at the University of Newcastle in Australia currently completing a research Master's degree in mathematics.
 I am supervised by <a href="https://www.newcastle.edu.au/profile/george-willis#career"> Prof. George Willis </a> and work with other members of the <a href="https://zerodimensional.group/"> Zero-Dimensional Symmetry </a> research group here in Newcastle.

-My research interests lie firmly in the fields of group theory and functional analysis.
-More specifically, I'm interested in the study of locally compact groups, their representation theory and problems concerning operator algebras.
-I also have an interest in mathematical physics, and the ways in which my own research is connected to physics, such as through the study of Hopf algebras and non-commutative geometry.
+My mathematical interests span throughout much of mathematics, though, my main research interests at the present time lie firmly in the fields of group theory, functional analysis and harmonic analysis.
+More specifically, I'm interested in the study of locally compact groups, their representation theory and related problems concerning operator algebras.

 My long-term goals are to pursue a career in mathematics research, and in doing so, I intend to pursue a PhD overseas upon completion of my Master's dergee.